 Jeff could not believe his ears as the next second he broke out laughing.
 “Oh that’s a good one.
 First this ship and then you’re telling me that you are a Power Ranger.
 No offence, but I think I know you well enough to know you are not Power Ranger material.
 Now what’s really going on?”

-Mark decided to prove his point and brought out a small device.
-"Red Night Ranger, activate!"
-When he was finished he was wearing a black and red costume with a red helmet.
+Mark decided that it was easier to prove that he was telling the truth with a little demonstration and pulled back his sleeve, revealing a bracelet.
+He ran his fingers over the metallic surface, causing it to light up.
+“Red Night Ranger, activate!”
+By the time he had finished talking, his clothing had changed into a black and red costume with a blood red helmet.
 The face on the helmet was scowling.

 “Of course they do,” Mark countered, then thought about it.
 “Well, I do anyway.”